PAE MobiLLM: Privacy-Aware and Efficient LLM Fine-Tuning on the Mobile Device via Additive Side-Tuning: Preliminaries

 \subsection{Parameter- and Memory-Efficient FT}

 The memory footprint of LLM fine-tuning arises from three core components: model parameters, intermediate activations, and optimizer states.
 Extensive research has focused on optimizing these aspects, with Parameter-efficient Fine-tuning (PEFT) methods emerging as a prominent approach to reduce optimizer state memory and gradient computation costs by selectively updating sparse subsets of parameters while maintaining performance comparable to full fine-tuning.
 Techniques such as Adapter~\cite{houlsby2019adapter}, which inserts bottleneck modules between transformer layers, LoRA~\cite{hulora}, which decomposes weight updates using low-rank matrices, and BitFit~\cite{zaken2021bitfit}, which exclusively trains bias terms, exemplify this paradigm.
-Further integration of model compression with PEFT—for instance, QLoRA~\cite{dettmers2024qlora}’s application of 4-bit quantization to the backbone network—has enabled significant reductions in parameter memory footprint.
 However, these approaches remain constrained by activation memory overhead as their trainable parameters remain embedded within the original model architecture, necessitating full backward passes through all layers.
 To address this limitation, recent innovations like ladder side-tuning (LST)~\cite{sung2022lst} and LoSA~\cite{mercea2024time} propose decoupling trainable components into a lightweight side network, creating a backpropagation highway that bypasses activation storage for the original model.
-Despite such advancements, practical deployment on resource-constrained edge devices faces unresolved challenges: low-bit quantization often demands specialized hardware support, and even memory-efficient designs like LST still exceed typical edge device capacities~\cite{li2025mobillm}.
-These facts limit their feasibility in extremely resource-constrained environments.